Financial Freedom is the ultimate goal for many of us. But what does it really mean, and how do you get here?

-Some famous finance so-called gurus will tell you that there is an easy path to financial freedom for everyone.
-If you just follow their seven-step plan, or 10 step plan, or 12 step plan, then you too will achieve freedom.
+Many famous finance so-called gurus will tell you that there is an easy path to financial freedom for everyone.
+You will achieve liberation if you follow their seven-step plan, 10-step plan, or 12-step plan.

 How Do You Get Financial Freedom?